KevinZheng2222/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](4.jpg)

-Then finally is to search for this two, if they do dnot show up then it means you have it installed.
+Then finally is to search for this two, if they do not show up then it means you have it installed.

 ![Image](5.png)